 -

-that looking and seeing are not the same (when I look at something I just glance without appreciating or understand what is in front of me, when I attempt to recreate that same something I more actively examine or see what is in front and inside of me)
+Looking vs Seeing.
+When “looking” at something I just glance without appreciating or understanding what is in front of me.
+In “seeing” I attempt to recreate while actively examining and feeling what is in front and inside of me.

 -

-in the humility of knowing that others play a role in my creation whether it be the person who stretched the canvas I purchased or another artist who inspired my decision to create in a certain way or an unseen guide that quietly whispers in my ear to “create”.
+In the humility of knowing that others play a role in my creation: the person who stretched the canvas, those who made the paints and brushes, another artist who brought inspiration, and the world and unseen guide that quietly whispers in my ear “create”.

 Leave a Reply